-Industrial designers are the specialists who determine the features, appearance, materials and ergonomics of many products we use daily—from toasters and cell phones to sporting goods and tools.
+Industrial designers are the specialists who determine the features, appearance, materials and ergonomics of many products we use daily.

 Bachelor of Industrial Design

 The Bachelor of Industrial Design (BID) degree prepares students to anticipate psychological, physiological and sociological factors when making design decisions.
 Industrial designers need to have a good grasp of manufacturing materials as well as physical principles to create products and systems.
 A blend of creative, technical, and social science competencies is therefore important.

 The Master of Design program (MDes) focuses on a strong commitment to design research, interdisciplinary design practices and advanced development in the field of industrial design.
 In order to complete the MDes program, students complete coursework and write a thesis in a field which is deeply of interest to them.
 This is done by consulting with two thesis supervisors, both in and outside of the school.

 I want to make an impact with whatever I design, and I really find it interesting the connection between the user as a human and the products that we design.

 In 1973 Wim Gilles was appointed as the founding Director of the School of Industrial Design at Carleton University.
 That September, the school opened its doors to a new class of student designers and visionaries.
 The Bachelor of Industrial Design at Carleton offered a four-year comprehensive industrial design curriculum that has since graduated over 700 designers, many of who now hold prestigious design positions in both Canada and around the world.